 Online Degree Program

 The major in Human Development and Family Studies (HDFS) is offered in two formats, both leading to a Bachelor of Science degree.
-We offer classes to on-campus degree-seeking students and we offer distance students the HDFS degree through CSU Online.
 The major in Human Development and Family Studies offered through CSU Online provides a flexible, convenient, and accessible format for busy, working, or distance students.
 The online program of study is the same as the on-campus version, is fully accredited, and is indistinguishable on student transcripts and diplomas from the on-campus version.
 The Gerontology Interdisciplinary Minor and courses required to pursue a variety of certifications are also available online.
+On-campus students are welcome in HDFS courses through CSU Online and should speak with their advisor and financial aid representative about financial implications.

 Accelerated Program